UCM Dockery, Warrensburg, MO

 The Law Enforcement Phlebotomy Program (LEPP) Task Force, made up of individuals from law enforcement, prosecuting attorneys’ offices, MACC, and highway safety professionals, will make the selections for the project.
 We will make every attempt to choose agencies from different regions throughout the state, depending on where the most support is committed from the supporting organizations as described.
 Some agencies may have more than one officer accepted based on commitment, size, support, and other factors.

 It is hoped that this project will grow in the future but there is no guarantee of funding.
 If the program does grow, it is anticipated that it will be set up similar to the DRE program, with centralized statewide oversight of initial training, re-training, and continued qualification as a Law Enforcement Phlebotomist (LEP).
-The program currently has nine (9) law enforcement officers who were trained and qualified through the Pilot Project in FY2023.
+The program currently has thirty (30) law enforcement officers who were trained and qualified through the project in 2023 and 2024.

 Grant funds will cover all travel expenses including lodging, per diem, and travel.
+Background checks and drug tests are required and will be covered through the grant funding.
+Vaccinations may be required for clinical sites, but these are NOT covered through grant fees and are the responsibility of the individual or the participating agency.
 Salaries are the responsibility of the participating agency.

 More information will be available on the application and to the applicants and agencies upon acceptance into the Program.